MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-voice-routing.md

 1. In the left navigation of the Microsoft Teams admin center, go to **Voice** > **Direct Routing**, and then select the **Voice routes** tab.
 2. Click **Add**, enter "International" as the name, and then add the description.
-3. Set the priority to 4, and then set the dialed number pattern to \d+. **???
-Is this correct?
-The table says \d+ and the PowerShell command uses ".*"**
+3. Set the priority to 4, and then set the dialed number pattern to \d+.
 4. Under **SBCs enrolled (optional)**, click **Add SBCs**, select sbc2.contoso.biz and sbc5.contoso.biz, and then click **Apply**.
 5. Under **PSTN usage records (optional)**, click **Add PSTN usage**, select the "International" PSTN usage record, and then click **Apply**.
 6. Click **Save**.